-If a magical 'make it fancy' button existed, it would look like a macaron.
-But, these sweet treats aren't as innocent as they look-they can terrorize even pro pastry chefs.
-We love a tasty dessert, but not if it means we have to measure humidity levels!
+If a magical "make it fancy" button existed, it would look like a macaron.
+But these sweet treats aren't as innocent as they look-they can terrorize even pro pastry chefs.
+We love a tasty dessert, but not if we have to measure humidity levels!
 No thanks!
-Scratch-made macarons are not our style, but store bought ones definitely are, especially when they're made in France.
-(2p plan - 12 macarons; 4p plan - 24 macarons)
+Store bought macarons are more our style, especially when they're made in France.
+We've got you covered!
+(2p-plan includes 12 macarons; 4p-plan includes 24 macarons)